Fun skiing and recommended ski resorts by area ｜ CENTRAL HOKKAIDO

 In recent years, the style of sliding backcountry and in resorts of this powder belt, according to the weather and snow conditions has attracted a lot of attention.
 They are overseas powder hunters who ski in Niseko and Sapporo surrounding mountains for JAPOW, and want to explore more powder fields.

-Asahikawa is the main base for the Hokkaido central area.
-It takes about 1 hour by car from Asahikawa to Asahidake, 30 minutes to Kamui Ski Links, 1.5 hours to Furano, and from there, another one and a half hours to Hoshino Resorts Tomamu.
+Asahikawa serves as the main base for the central Hokkaido area.
+It takes about 1 hour by car from Asahikawa to Asahidake, 30 minutes to Kamui Ski Links, 1.5 hours to Furano, and from there, another 1.5 hours to Hoshino Resorts Tomamu.

-Therefore, we asked Mr Riki Nakajima of “RIKI Japow Guides”, who provides guide services focusing on this powder belt, about the charm of powder belts and the points of powder belt tours based in Asahikawa.
+We asked Mr Riki Nakajima of “RIKI Japow Guides”, who provides guide services based around the Hokkaido powder belt, to tell us about the highlights of an Asahikawa-based tour of Hokkaido’s powder belt.

 In 2000, he obtained the world’s first freestyle skiing instructor qualification in Whistler, Canada.
 He has participated in numerous freestyle competitions.